HMS Lynx (1794): Lynx and Eagle

 The United States Coast Guard records that in 1795, Lynx, under the command of Beresford, fired a shot across the bow of the United States revenue cutter Eagle.
 Hendrick Fischer, Eagle's acting captain, attempted to heave-to, but he had on board Senator Pierce Butler, from South Carolina, who ordered him to sail on.
 Lynx then began to fire continuously as Eagle sailed towards the shoal waters on the north point of Jekyll Island.
 As Lynx drew too much water to continue the chase, Beresford sent his pinnace and cutter in pursuit, under the command of Lieutenant Alexander Skene, who four years later would command Lynx.
-The British quickly overtook the schooner and came on board, demanding to know why it had not come about in response to the shots.
+Skene's men quickly overtook the schooner and came on board, demanding to know why it had not come about in response to the shots.
 After learning the schooner was in fact a revenue vessel of the U.S. government, Skene and his men returned to Lynx.

 In the ensuing international political furor, Beresford stated that Lynx had been beyond the 12 mi limit and noted that the schooner was not flying any flag.
 Eagle had not in fact flown the national ensign; for unexplained reasons it was instead stored in the captain's cabin.
 Eagle did apparently display some sort of small pennant that was not visible to Lynx.
 Unfortunately, the United States Coast Guard history of Eagle represents the only record of the incident.